By Mike Case

 The Star Spangled Banner/Great Garrison Flag that flew over Fort McHenry in 1814, seen here on display in 1873. | Photo credit George Henry Preble/National Star-Spangled Banner Centennial Commission/Public Domain

-It was made by a Baltimore flag maker named Mary Pickersgill and five other women.
-In 1814, there were 15 states in the Union, so the flag Scott Key saw that morning featured 15 stars and stripes; at that time, a new star and a new stripe were added to the flag to represent new states joining the Union as the U.S. grew.
+This particular American flag was made by a Baltimore flag maker named Mary Pickersgill and five other women.
+In 1814, there were 15 states in the Union, so the flag Scott Key saw that famous morning featured 15 stars and stripes; at that time, a new star and a new stripe were added to the flag to represent new states joining the Union as the it grew.
 The Congressional Act of 1818 formally established adding a new star to represent new states and set the number of stripes back to the original 13.

 Bonus: Did you know that the USO has an official flag?

-Just like the American flag, it also has evolved and undergone changes throughout the years, including the number of stars.
+Just like the American flag, the USO’s flag has also evolved and undergone changes throughout the years since our founding during World War II, including the number of stars.
 The original USO flag featured six stars, representing the six organizations that joined together to form the USO in 1941.

 The American flag flies proudly above the original USO flag at a USO center, which was built to support service members fighting in World War II.

-Between 1951-1957, the flag displayed 7 stars.
-The 7th star represented USO Camp Shows Inc., which operated in a partner role as its own entity until 1957, when it merged with the national USO organization.
-Other changes to the flag have been to the shape of the letters and the arrangement of the official USO colors, which are appropriately named “Old Glory Red” and “Old Glory Blue.”
+Between 1951-1957, the USO flag displayed 7 stars.
+The 7th star represented USO Camp Shows Inc., which operated in a partner role as its own entity until 1957, when it merged with the national USO organization and later became USO Entertainment.
+Other changes to the USO flag have included the shape of the letters and the arrangement of the official USO colors, which are appropriately named “Old Glory Red” and “Old Glory Blue.”

 More Stories Like This